common-fate/glide/docs/releasing.md

 Where `<TAG>` is the RC tag, e.g. `v0.2.0-rc2`.

+## Production Releases

+Once you have tagged a commit and pushed to the remote repo, it must not be changed.
+If there is an issue found after the tag has been pushed.

+1. Create a PR to fix the issue.
+2. Merge to main
+3. Tag the new commit and increment the minor number `v0.1.1` -> `v0.1.2`
+4. Run the release workflow for this new tag

+Side effects from manipulating tags after they are created include

+- go pkg.dev will refer to the original commit for the tag rather than a new commit if you delete the tag and re create it
+- the cli build pipeline will refer to the first tag for the commit hash, so even if you create a new tag for the same commit, it will not work as expected

 # Running Granted Approvals Locally

 The goal with Granted Approvals was to keep local development environments as similar to deployments as possible.
 This makes spinning up a dev environment super simple.